 If there is no direct connection between two devices (for example, if one device is behind a firewall), then the cloud communication relay located in the Microsoft data center is used to forward data packets from one device to another.
 All the traffic is encrypted in the same way as in the case with direct P2P link, i.e. first keys are exchanged with RSA and then traffic is encrypted with AES.
 The cloud relay cannot decrypt/read user data, since encryption keys are exchanged with the use of asymmetric encryption (RSA).

 Live Mesh cloud services help devices find each other and establish communications.
 They cannot read synchronized user data/files relayed through the cloud, except for the case when user files are synchronized with the cloud storage (i.e. Live Desktop).
 At the moment, the limited Tech Preview of Live Mesh synchronizes your files not only between your devices, but also with your cloud storage (which you can access via Live Desktop) until you reach your storage quota (5GB as of today).
 So your files and metadata that describes them are stored in the Microsoft datacenter.
 They are protected by strong access control mechanisms, but the data is not stored in encrypted form.
 After the storage quota has been reached, all files are synchronized only P2P and not stored in the cloud (only metadata is stored in the datacenter).
 In the future, Live Mesh will allow users to selectively choose which files or Live Mesh Folders they want to synchronize with the cloud.
 If you choose to synchronize your data/files between your devices only, Live Mesh will not store your files in the cloud and will only store metadata that lets the service to operate.

-UPDATE: Some of Live Mesh services were later integrated into Microsoft’s SkyDrive, but it’s been awhile since I worked there, I am not sure which parts of this article are valid in case of SkyDrive.
+Some of Live Mesh services were later integrated into Microsoft’s OneDrive, so this information may or may not be up to date with regard of current OneDrive/SkyDrive.
 Read it as a historical post if you wish 🙂